 Comment.
 Section 723.075 requires service of a copy of the order and a notice informing the employee of the effect of the order and his right to hearings and other remedies.
 These papers are served on the employer who is required to deliver them to the employee.
-Cf. Section 723.104 (ordinary withholding orders) Section 723.075 requires that the taxpayer first seek administrative relief before he can claim the exemption provided by Section 723.051 (hardship exemption) in a court proceeding.
-Notwithstanding the hardship exemption provided by Section 723.051, the state taxing agency is entitled to a withhold-
+Cf. Section 723.104 (ordinary withholding orders).
+See also Section 723.155 (employer not subject to civil liability).
+Section 723.075 requires that the taxpayer first seek administrative relief before he can claim the exemption provided by Section 723.051 (hardship exemption) in a court proceeding.
+Notwithstanding the hardship exemption provided by Section 723.051, the state taxing agency is entitled to a withholding order in an amount not less than the amount permitted to be withheld under Section 723.050 even though there is a court hearing on the employee's claim that his earnings are essential for support.